Do you struggle to keep the humidity where it needs to be for ball pythons?

 This shouldn’t be needed if you follow the other steps, but there’s nothing wrong with doing this to help raise humidity and keep the snake hydrated.

-If you live in an exceptionally dry climate, these steps still may not be enough.
+If you live in an arid climate, these steps still may not be enough.

 At this point, consider getting a humidifier for the tank or the room at large.